h2kh/h2kh.github.io/_posts/2022-01-01-Wallet_Analysis.md

 ---

 Here is the **[link for the app](https://share.streamlit.io/h2kh/wallet_analysis/main/app.py)**.
+*took down the app for cost reasons but you can enjoy a GIF of the app functionality below*

 This app is created with Streamlit which is a Python-based web framework.